-These tests may consist of an overall physical assessment which can include sit-ups, push-ups, sprints and a 1.5-mile run.
+Fitness tests may consist of an overall physical assessment including sit-ups, push-ups, sprints, and a 1.5-mile run.
 In such tests, applicants are expected to perform at a certain level of fitness, sometimes varying depending on their age and gender.

-Many departments require their applicants to undergo a polygraph exam to determine their level of truthfulness.
-In most cases, the polygraph will serve to confirm the information that the candidate provided in the supplemental application.
+Many departments require applicants to undergo a polygraph exam to determine their level of truthfulness.
+In most cases, the polygraph will serve to confirm the information a candidate provided in his supplemental application.

-The applicant is then given the opportunity to talk about his answers with the polygraph examiner and go even more in depth with questions that make him nervous.
-After the questioning, the applicant is hooked up to the polygraph instrument and asked a series of "yes or no" questions for the purpose of detecting truthfulness or deception.
+Applicants are given thane opportunity to talk about their answers with their polygraph examiner and go even more in depth with questions.
+After the questioning, applicants are hooked up to a polygraph instrument and asked a series of "yes or no" questions for the purpose of detecting truthfulness or deception.

 Like the polygraph, not every agency requires a psychological assessment.
-Those that do, though, consider it a very important component of the overall hiring process.
-The psychological assessment does not determine one's sanity, but rather their suitability for the job of a police officer.
+Those that do want to assess a candidate’s suitability for a job as a police officer.

 It takes into consideration the fact that officers face many difficult situations, and it simply provides another, independent, indicator of whether or not a candidate will be successful in a law enforcement career.

-In addition to the physical abilities assessment, you will probably be required to be examined by a doctor to make sure you are not only physically fit enough to do the job, but also physically healthy enough.
+In addition to a physical abilities assessment, you probably will be examined by a doctor to make sure you are physically fit and healthy enough to do the job.
 Unlike the abilities assessment, which determines fitness, the medical assessment makes certain your body, heart, and lungs are up for the task.

-In addition, you will probably be asked to take a separate eye exam to check for depth perception, color blindness, and overall vision.
+A separate eye exam to check for depth perception, color blindness, and overall vision also is common.
 Generally, it is expected that your vision be correctable to 20/30 or better.

-During field training, you will learn about what it's really like to work on the street.
-You'll be required to take on progressively more responsibility as you are evaluated on every aspect of the job, from your investigative abilities to your observance of officer safety and everything in between.
+Field training teaches candidates what it's really like to work on the street.
+You take on progressively more responsibility as you are evaluated on every aspect of the job, from your investigative abilities to your observance of officer safety and everything in between.
 Of course, once you've finished field training, the real learning begins, as you get real on-the-job training patrolling the streets on your own.